-xPub keys are useful because Bitcoin employs the concept of unspent transaction outputs (UTXOs) in return addresses.
+xPub keys are useful because blockchains like Bitcoin employs the concept of unspent transaction outputs (UTXOs) in return addresses.
 This means that the full balance of a wallet is spent on every transaction, and any excess holdings in the wallet are forwarded to a new, fresh, unused wallet address.

 For example let's say that Carol has Wallet address A with 10 BTC and wants to send Tim 7 BTC.
 What actually happens on the blockchain is:

 Wallet A (10 BTC) ----------> Wallet B (7 BTC), owned by Tim